Chart Color Schemes

 Residential development activity is lower than average in Parkside according to AreaSearch's national comparison of local real estate markets

-Parkside averaged approximately 34 new dwelling approvals per year.
-Between FY-21 and FY-25, around 170 homes were approved, with an additional 8 approved in FY-26 to date.
-This averages out to about 0.8 people moving to the area per dwelling built over these years.
+Based on AreaSearch analysis of ABS building approval numbers, Parkside averaged around 32 new dwelling approvals per year.
+Between FY-21 and FY-25, an estimated 161 homes were approved, with a further 8 approved in FY-26.
+This averages out to approximately 0.9 people moving to the area for each dwelling built over these years, indicating that new supply is keeping pace with or exceeding demand.

 Frequently Asked Questions - Development